73% of participants reported that they were pushed to digitise their business process.

 Kiandais headquartered in Dublin, Ireland, is being used by businesses across the globe.
 It is helping users to digitally transform core business processes improving compliance and enabling faster decision making, and higher productivity.

-Quality management systems are widely used to ensure compliance.
+Quality management systems (QMS) are widely used to ensure compliance.
 A quality management system is a set of integrated business processes.
-These processes are put into use in an organisation, to deliver quality in the production process, for instance.
+To deliver quality in the production process, organisations use integrated business processes.

 A viable QMS (Quality Management System) should reflect the organisations’ vision, goals and objectives.

 Why do quality leaders seek a viable QMS to ensure compliance?